wp-plugins/page-scroll-to-id/readme.txt

 = How to use the plugin with WP custom/native menus? =

 While on the 'Menus' admin page, click 'Screen Options' and check 'Link Relationship (XFN)'.
-To enable the plugin on a menu item, click the arrow on the right of the item and insert `m_PageScroll2id` in the 'Link Relationship (XFN)' field (assuming your menu contains links with `URL` value in the form of `#id`).
+To enable the plugin on a menu item (added to menu via 'Custom Links' panel), click the arrow on the right of the item and insert `m_PageScroll2id` in the 'Link Relationship (XFN)' field (assuming your menu contains links with `URL` value in the form of `#id`).

 = How to use the plugin without editing my theme's markup? =